torpeedoo/linear-regression/README.md

     return new_params
 ```
-Finally all we have to do is to run these function to train our algorithm.
+Finally, all we have to do is to run these function to train our algorithm.
 ```python
 data = make_data(100, 1, 1, 20, True, np.random.randint(1, 100))
 x = data[0]